mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

-# Basic Time-Series Analysis: The Cointegration and the VECM Model Explained
+# Basic Time-Series Analysis: A Drunk and Her Dog Explain Cointegration and the VECM Model